 1973 Section 504 of the Rehabilitation Act of 1973 makes it illegal for federal agencies, public universities, and other public institutions receiving any federal funds to discriminate on the basis of disability.

 1978 The Port Authority of Allegheny County establishes the Committee for Accessible Transportation to assist with the planning and implementing of a paratransit service for people with disabilities.
-The collaborative between the disability community, Port Authority, private transportation providers, Carnegie Mellon and others resulted in a unique system design, still considered a national model.
+The collaboration between the disability community, Port Authority, private transportation providers, Carnegie Mellon and others resulted in a unique system design, still considered a national model.
 Launched in 1979, ACCESS is one of the most successful shared ride services in the nation.
-In 2014, ACCESS provided 593,000 trips for people with disabilities out of total ACCESS ridership of 1.6 million.
+Since its founding, ACCESS has provided more than 66 million rides.

 1978 Mayor Richard Caligiuri forms the Committee on Architectural Barriers following the passage of the federal Architectural Barriers Act of 1968, which mandated that that all buildings designed, constructed, altered or leased with federal funds be made accessible.
 Installing curb cuts in Downtown Pittsburgh was one of the committee’s first projects.

 Early 1980s Pittsburgh Committee for Accessible Housing formed

 1984 The federal Voting Accessibility for the Elderly and Handicapped Act passed.
 It mandates that polling places remove physical barriers to accessibility.
 Currently, all but three of Allegheny County’s 1321 polling locations have accessible entries, compared with 248 inaccessible polling places in 2005.

 1988 Amendments to the federal Fair Housing Amendments Act require that a certain number of accessible housing units be created in all new multi-family housing.
 The act covers all buildings, not only those in receipt of federal funding.